moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/business-value-consulting.md

 ## Activities Conducted by SA

-SAs can incorporate the value consulting into early sales stages while building a trusted relationship on both technology leadership and business impacts.
+The account team can incorporate the value consulting into early sales stages while building a trusted relationship on both technology leadership and business impacts.

 - Discovery stage
   - Identify challenges and opportunities and position GitLab DevSecOps platform